delicious ravioli made with gluten-free flour

 - 1 tablespoon grated Parmesan or pecorino

 For the filling, blanch spinach or other leaf vegetables in boiling water for 3 min.
 Drain.
 Cool under cold water and squeeze very dry.
 Chop greens finely and transfer to a bowl.
-Mix in ricotta and Parmesan.
+Mix in ricotta and grated cheese.

 In a food processor blend the flour, oil and egg until the mixture just begins to form a ball.
-Depending on the size of the eggs, it might be necessary to add a little water in order to obtain a soft but not sticky dough.
+Depending on the size of the egg, it might be necessary to add a little hot water in order to obtain a soft but not sticky dough.

 Set the rollers of a pasta machine on the widest setting.
-Cut the dough into a few fist size pieces.
-Flatten one piece of dough into a square and feed through the rollers.
-Fold the square in three and feed through the rollers.
-Then fold again in half, roll and repeat 2 or 3 more times.
-Fold each time and dust with flour to prevent sticking
+Transfer the dough onto a worktop but keep it covered under a plastic bowl.
+Cut a golf-ball size piece of dough and flatten it quickly into a square with a rolling pin.
+Feed it through the rollers.
+Fold the square in half and feed it through the rollers again to give it a regular shape.

 Cover the sheets with a cotton tea-towel to prevent drying.
 Arrange a sheet of pasta on a large wooden board.
-Place teaspoons of the spinach and ricotta filling about 5 cm (2 inches) apart on the sheet so that you can make a “parcel” by folding it over.
+Place teaspoons of the filling about 5 cm (2 inches) apart on the sheet so that you can make a “parcel” by folding it over.

 spoon filling on the pasta sheets, make sure to leave enough space to seal